pelahi/VELOCIraptor-STF/doc/usage.rst

         * Speed ratio used in linking particles which should be order unity and > 1 (default is 2) ``Velocity_opening_angle = 0.10``
-        * Angle between velocities when linking (in units of :math:`\pi`) (default is 0.10) ``Physical_linking_length = 0.1``
+        * Angle between velocities when linking (in units of :math:`\pi`) (default is 0.10) ``Substructure_physical_linking_length = 0.1``
-        * Physical linking length used in FOF.
-If cosmological gadget file then assumed to be in units of inter particle spacing, if loading in a single halo then can be based on average interparticle spacing calculated, otherwise in input units.
+        * Physical linking length used in phase-space substructure FOF.
+If cosmological file then assumed to be in units of inter particle spacing, if loading in a single halo then can be based on average interparticle spacing calculated, otherwise in input units.
 Default is 0.1 in interpaticle spacing units.
     ``CMrefadjustsubsearch_flag = 1/0``
         * Flag indicating whether particles are moved to the rough CM velocity frame of the background before substructures are searched for (default is on)
     ``Iterative_searchflag = 1/0``